2018 Belgrade City Assembly election: Electoral system

 Voters in Belgrade determine the composition of the City Assembly, which in turn elects the Mayor.
 This means that the Mayor is only indirectly elected by the voters.
 Only parties which reach an electoral threshold of 5% may enter the Assembly, although this is waived for minority lists.
 The Mayor may or may not be a councilor of the Assembly.
 Assembly's composition is subject to a 4-year election cycle, and it has 110 seats, allocated using d'Hondt system.

 In this election, there are 1.606.693 eligible voters, voting in 1.185 polls across the City's district.

 Electoral lists

 The following are the electoral lists in the capital city so far proclaimed by the City Electoral Commission:

 Opinion polls

 The highest percentage figure in each polling survey is displayed in bold, and the background shaded in the leading party's color.
 In the instance that there is a tie, then no figure is shaded.
 The lead column on the right shows the percentage-point difference between the two parties with the highest figures.
 When a specific poll does not show a data figure for a party, the party's cell corresponding to that poll is shown empty.
 Poll results use the date the fieldwork was done, as opposed to the date of publication.
 However, if such date is unknown, the date of publication will be given instead.

 Results

 The following are the final results proclaimed by the City Electoral Commission:

-Composition of Belgrade City Assembly after 2018 elections.